tamcord/tamcord.js/README.md

 ## About

-fosscord.js is a fork of [discord.js](https://discord.js.org/) that allows you to easily interact with the [Fosscord API](https://docs.fosscord.com/) and is backwards compatible to discord.js.
+tamcord is a fork of fosscord.js which is a fork of [discord.js](https://discord.js.org/) that allows you to easily interact with the
+[Fosscord API](https://docs.fosscord.com/) and is backwards compatible to discord.js.

-### Fosscord.js
+### Tamcord.js

 - Object-oriented
 - Predictable abstractions
 - Performant
-- 100% coverage of the Fosscord API
+- 100% coverage of the Tamcord API

 ### Additions